-Anyone new to ATVs will, at some point, wonder how fast they can actually go.
-It’s not likely that you will be riding at these speeds very often, but it’s just one of these things we just want to know out of pure curiosity.
+Anyone new to ATVs will, at some point, wonder how fast they can go.
+It’s not likely that you will be riding at these speeds very often, but it’s just one of these things we want to know out of pure curiosity.

-The chart above shows only the fastest of the fastest.
+The above chart only shows the fastest of the fastest.

 At this point, you may be eager to know what make and model achieves these speeds.

-For all practical purposes, as long as the bike does 50 MPH safely, you really do not need it to go any faster.
+For all practical purposes, as long as the bike does 50 MPH safely, you do not need it to go any faster.

-When you research different ATV models, you will notice that most manufacturers won’t state their machines top speed in their spec sheets (except with speed limited youth models to show how slow they can go).
+When you research different ATV models, you will notice that most manufacturers won’t state their machine’s top speed in their spec sheets (except with speed-limited youth models to show how slow they can go).

 And they have good reasons for not focusing on blazing top speeds.